uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 This should ideally be around ½ to 1 pages long.

 The point of this section is to define what the Waterfall process and Agile processes are, and give some specific examples of how Agile methodologies are actually implemented in practice, that is, what specific practices mean that the overall methodology the software engineer you interviewed is using Agile?
 And what practices did you use in your own project(s) that made them Agile?
 You don’t need to go into too much depth here, you just need to give several examples of practices, and make sure you have explained them, so that it is clear to the marker what they mean.
-(For example, just saying “X company does development in sprints” is not enough.
+(For example, just saying "X company does development in sprints" is not enough.
 You need to explain what a sprint actually is).
 You should also include 1 or 2 examples from one of your own Waterfall projects (e.g. the order in which you did the phases in it).

 You might want to do the following:
 - Explain what the Waterfall process is, and the key steps in it.